 The man's form shifted slightly to the left with interest, a gesture that Chancellor had long ago recognized as satisfaction.
 Chancellor had succeeded and he let out a relieved breath.
 His feet halted in the hyperventilating shaking which had taken shape earlier, and now lay at rest thankfully against the terrain beneath him.

 Well done, Chancellor.
 The girl shall be destroyed once I get my hands on her.The dark lord stopped speaking, and Chancellor could sense the feel of a shadowy grip against his shirt, balling it into a fist.
 Chancellor gulped, leaning away as far as he dared from the man before him without dishonoring the black lord's presence.

 Do not disappointment me in your next mission, the man warned, the dark mist clutching his torso tighter and breathing over his face in claustrophobic folds.
 There is something you shall do for me.

 Chancellor waited with growing unease, afraid of what was about to come next.

 Travel far beyond the horizon and find her.
 And once you do—

-The shadow lord's voice cut off and a dark envelop wrapped around Chancellor's full frame, lifting him off of the ground perilously high, a low hiss escaping the man's throat.
+The shadow lord's voice cut off and a shady envelop wrapped around Chancellor's full frame, lifting him off of the ground perilously high, a low hiss escaping the man's sheer throat.